 - Tax progression.

-Thomas Piketty builds upon the Central and Northern European model of social partnership but he wants to push the codetermination even further, Workers should have more say in the management of their companies.
+Thomas Piketty builds upon the Central and Northern European model of social partnership but he wants to push the codetermination even further.
+Workers should have more say in the management of their companies.
 This private sector with strong co-determination should stand alongside a strong public sector.
-The sate should organise education, health and infrastructure, not the market.
+The state should organise education, health and infrastructure, not the market.